Noovolari/leapp/.github/tutorials/FEDERATION_BETWEEN_AZURE_AND_GSUITE.md

 - Create new custom domain; it should NOT be the primary one
 - Set users' ImmutableId
-- Run `Set-MsolDomainAuthentication` as a Member and not as a Guest user
+- Run MSOnline module's `Set-MsolDomainAuthentication` as a Member and not as a Guest user
-- Member user should have sufficient privileges to run `Connect-MsolService`
+- Member user should have sufficient privileges to run MSOnline module's `Connect-MsolService`

+You can find the MSOnline module's documentation [here](https://docs.microsoft.com/en-us/powershell/module/msonline/?view=azureadps-1.0#msonline).

 ---